iodide-project/awesome-browser-data-science-libraries/README.md

 - [libRmath.js](https://github.com/jacobbogers/libRmath.js/): Javascript Pure Implementation of Statistical R "core" numerical libRmath.so
 - [stdlib](https://github.com/stdlib-js/stdlib): A standard library for Javascript, with an emphasis on numerical and scientific computing applications.
 - [Simple Statistics](https://simplestatistics.org/): Statistical methods in readable JavaScript for browsers, servers, and people
+- [datalib](http://vega.github.io/datalib/): a JavaScript data utility library
+- [zebras](https://github.com/nickslevine/zebras): a data manipulation and analysis library written in JavaScript offering the convenience of pandas or R

 # Machine learning